Video Production Equipment

 Portable Digital Audio Recorder

-If you decide to shoot your documentary with a DSLR such as the Canon 5D Mark IV, it's highly recommended that you either get an external mic or portable audio recorder such as the Zoom H5 (left).
+If you decide to shoot your documentary with a DSLR or smartphone, it's highly recommended that you either get an external mic or portable audio recorder such as the Zoom H5 (left).

 Getting great audio means monitoring the sound at all times while shooting.
 Find a good quality, comfortable set of headphones to make sure you avoid any nasty audio surprises when you get back from the shoot.